-(1) FY2015 is the first year of implementation of GASB 68; therefore, only two years of data are shown.
+(1) FY2015 is the first year of implementation of GASB 68; therefore, only three years of data are shown.

-(2) The Water Utility implemented GASB 82 in FY2016, thus covered payroll replaces covered-employee payroll for FY2015 and FY2016.
+(2) The Water Utility's implemented GASB 82 in FY2016, so covered payroll replaces covered-employee payroll for FY2015.
+Covered payroll is the payroll on which contributions to pension plan are based.